exakat/exakat/docs/Rules.rst

 When a parameter is never used at calltime, it may be turned into a local variable.

 It seems that the parameter was set up initially, but never found its practical usage.
-It is never mentionned, and always fall back on its default value.
+It is never mentioned, and always fall back on its default value.

 Parameter without a default value are reported by PHP, and are usually always filled.